-1(a) South Island Open Plate: Format to be decided upon providing competitors with a full playing schedule.
-2018-2019 Winner - Felix Webby

-South Island Championship Doubles: Method of play will be determined once entries are received.
+- 1(a) South Island Open Plate: Format to be decided upon providing competitors with a full playing schedule.
+2019-2020 Winner Not played - South Island Championship Doubles: Method of play will be determined once entries are received.
 Challenge Trophies - two salvers presented by Mr and Mrs W H Kirk.